Saeven/zf2-circlical-formtool/README.md

     composer require --dev saeven/zf2-form-builder

+Then, add it to your application.config.php (laminas-mvc) with `Circlical\LaminasTools`.

 ## Usage

 Suppose you wanted to create a FooForm, FooFormFactory, FooInputFilter and FooInputFilterFactory in the Bar module, and wire it all up in your form_elements and input_filters config keys (in Bar).